 How you’ll use Spiriva depends on which form of the drug you use.

 Spiriva HandiHaler.
 This form comes as a powder-filled capsule that you take using an inhaler.
 When you’re ready to take a dose, you’ll place a capsule into the center chamber of your inhaler.
 You’ll press a button to puncture (break open) the capsule.
 You’ll then breathe in the powder.
-To take your full dose, you’ll repeat these steps with another capsule, for a total of two capsules per dose.
+To take your full dose, you’ll breathe in powder one more time from the same capsule, for a total of one capsule per dose.

 Spiriva Respimat.
 This form comes as a liquid that you take using an inhaler.
 To use this form, you’ll first twist the base of your inhaler until you hear it click.
 Then, open the cap on the inhaler and close your lips around the mouthpiece.
 Begin inhaling and press the dose-release button to release the drug as you breathe in.
 You’ll repeat these steps again, for a total of two inhalations per dose.